droter/em7180_imu/README.md

     The ROS standard for IMU data http://www.ros.org/reps/rep-0145.html The ROS standard for Coordinate Conventions http://www.ros.org/reps/rep-0103.html

+    	This data is prepared to be fused with Robot_Localization Yaw is positive when rotated counter clockwise.
+            Pitch is positive when nose is down.
+            Roll is positive when left side is up.

+            Yaw is zero when pointing East

 ### Mounting the imu on your robot